cljung/b2c-vc-verifier/README.md

 # Modify and upload the B2C Custom Policies

+The XML files in the [policies](/policies) folder are the B2C Custom Policies.
+These files are in a generic state and need to be updated to match your tenant.
+Therefor, the following needs to be done:

 - Search-and-replace all references to `yourtenant.onmicrosoft.com` with your real tenant name, for example `contosob2c.onmicrosof.com`, in all policy xml files.
 - Search-and-replace all references to `yourstorageaccount.blob.core.windows.net` with your real storage account in file `TrustFrameworkExtensions.xml`.
 Make sure the path matches to the full path of each uploaded html document in previous section.
 - Find the `login-NonInteractive` TechnicalProfile in the `TrustFrameworkExtensions.xml` file and replace the guids for the IdentityExperienceFramework and ProxyIdentityExperienceFramework applications.
 You need to replace it with the AppIDs (client_id's) from the registered applications in your B2C tenant.
+- Find the `ServiceUrl` for the VC Verifier deployed in Azure AppService and update it.
+- Possibly add your AppInsights InstrumentationKey so you can get trace events when the B2C policy engine executes your policy.
 - Upload the policies in order: `TrustFrameworkBase.xml`, `TrustFrameworkExtensions.xml` and then the rest in no particular order.

 ## Script to make all changes
-In order to make the search-and-replace easier, there is a powershell script called `set-b2ctenant-detail.ps1` that will do all this for you and make the policies ready for upload.
+In order to make the search-and-replace easier, there is a powershell script called [set-b2ctenant-detail.ps1](/policies/set-b2ctenant-detail.ps1) that will do all this for you and make the policies ready for upload.
 If you replace the variable settings in the first 6 lines with your values, you can then run this script on the folder of the policy files.

 ```powershell
 $B2CTenantName = "nameofmytenant"                     # not nameofmytenant.onmicrosoft.com